seanko23/timecard_helper/README.md

 # timecard_helper
-This is to help people enter timecards
+This is to help people enter timecards by providing the Case# and Client Code which an user has worked.

-More to work on
+Sample json file exsts in this.
+The data format may change depending on the records returned with the Microsoft Graph API.